akerfel/glossary-pal/README.md

 # glossary-pal

 Glossary Pal is a website for creating and reviewing glossary lists.
+Try it out on [https://glossary-pal.web.app](https://glossary-pal.web.app).

+## Automatic translation

-The webpage will suggest translations during the creation of glossary lists (see example below).
+The webpage can suggest translations during the creation of glossary lists, which is possible through calls to the Google Translate API.
+See an example below.

 ![firefox_Z94ZbTdXNC](https://user-images.githubusercontent.com/45148959/205668260-98f8a0eb-dedf-495d-bb7a-25c8e757e2a3.gif)